 The Crew

-The cruises are fully narrated by experienced naturalists including Shelley Lonergan who has over 25 years experience researching whales.
-Also employed are a marine biologist and local naturalists.
+The cruises are fully narrated by experienced naturalists including Shelley Lonergan who has over 30 years experience researching whales.
+Also employed are a marine biologist, marine biology students and local naturalist.
 We also welcome volunteers from around the globe.

 Scroll down to meet the crew members.
 Click their name bars to read about them.